Japan City Guides: Hakone Guide

 Pola Museum of Art

-A little west of Gora is the Pola Museum of Art is a gallery run by the Pola cosmetics company.
+A little west of Gora, is the Pola Museum of Art, a gallery run by the Pola cosmetics company.
 Stylishly implanted into the surrounding scenery, it boasts some seriously great works of art, including Monet's Waterlilies, lots of Renoir and special exhibitions featuring major artists and artistic movements.